InderJagdeo/iOS-Developer-Portfolio/README.md

 ## 🚀 About Me

-#### Self taught iOS developer with years of experience in designing, coding, and publishing mobile applications for Apple Devices (iPhone & iPad).
+#### 👋 Hi, I'm self taught iOS developer with years of experience in designing, coding, and publishing mobile applications for Apple Devices (iPhone & iPad).

 # Projects